-How to Record System Audio on Mac (Shift+Cmd+5)
+How to Record System Audio on Mac (When Shift+Cmd+5 Won't)

 Mac screen recording system audioShift Command 5 audioMac internal audio recordingBlackHole setup Macrecord system audio Mac

-How to Record System Audio on Mac (Shift+Cmd+5)
+How to Record System Audio on Mac (When Shift+Cmd+5 Won't)

-You just recorded an important sales call on your Mac, hit play, and heard only your own voice — no other party, no shared-screen audio.
+You just recorded an important sales call on your Mac, hit play, and heard only your own voice.
+The other party — silent.
+The shared-screen demo audio — also silent.
+The recording is half a meeting.

-Short version: macOS's built-in screen recording (Shift+Command+5 / QuickTime) cannot capture system audio.
-It's not a setting you missed — it's by design.
-And the free solution to this problem is Qureco Screen Recorder.
+Short version: macOS's built-in screen recorder (Shift+Command+5 / QuickTime) cannot capture system audio.
+It isn't a setting you missed.
+It's by design.
+And the free fix that doesn't involve installing audio drivers is Qureco Screen Recorder.

-Qureco Screen Recorder is a Mac-only screen recorder built to clear the "system audio doesn't record" wall without adding extra tools or messing with your sound settings.
+Qureco Screen Recorder is a Mac-only screen recorder built specifically to clear the "system audio doesn't record" wall — without adding extra audio drivers or messing with your sound settings.

-• No virtual audio device required (no BlackHole or Soundflower setup at all)
+• No virtual audio device required (no BlackHole, no Soundflower, no Audio MIDI Setup)

 • Screen recording is completely free — unlimited time, no watermark, no locked features